Sleep

 Waking Someone

 A creature that is naturally sleeping, as opposed to being in a magically or chemically induced sleep, wakes up if it takes any damage, or if somebody uses an action to shake or slap the creature awake.
-A sudden loud noise (such as yelling, thunder, or a ringing bell) also awakens someone that is sleeping naturally.

-Whispers don’t disturb sleep, unless a sleeper’s passive Wisdom (Perception) score is 20 or higher and the whispers are within 10 feet of the sleeper.
-Speech at a normal volume awakens a sleeper if the environment is otherwise silent (no wind, birdsong, crickets, street sounds, or the like) and the sleeper has a passive Wisdom (Perception) score of 15 or higher.
+- Speech at a normal volume awakens a sleeper if the environment is otherwise silent (no wind, birdsong, crickets, street sounds, or the like) and the sleeper has an Awareness score of 15 or higher.
+In initiative, this is a DC 15 Awareness check.

 Sleeping in Armour